LibertyCap10/the-collective-individual/manuscript/00-frontmatter/preface.md

 This is a book about rational agency, and how a pluralistic Contextual Framework may lead to the development of a pluralistic individual (who is fundamentally non-parochial).
 This book formulates and defends the argument that it is possible to orient (the activity of) a rational agent such that they preserve potentiality / un-limit their Will ever-more-fully (i.e., selection opens rather than closes successive possibility), thereby providing a solution to the Meaning Crisis (by describing/prescribing an authentic/authenticating identity).

 Ironically, it is not the agent who hides in spaces of security that orients optimally, but the agent who voluntarily explores and incorporates that orients optimally.
-It's the incorporation of the world at the individual level that is the key.
+It's the (asymptotic) incorporation of the world at the individual level that is the key.

 > *“You want to be invited to play the largest possible number of games.  [..] it's better to win 10% of 100 games than 80% of 10 games.”*
 > — **Jordan Peterson**